 Most people have their super with a fund that is managed by a third party – a fund manager, a large corporation or an industry body.
-However, a rapidly growing number of people have decided to manage their own super funds which are known as SMSFs.
+You can also manage your own super fund - this is known as an SMSF.

-An SMSF provides retirement benefits for its members in the same way as any regular larger superannuation fund but there are some differences in how they are regulated by the government and how they are administered.
-One key difference between SMSFs and larger funds is that they must have no more than four members.
+An SMSF works the same as any regular larger superannuation fund, but there are some differences in how they are regulated by the government and how they are administered.
+One key difference between SMSFs and larger funds is that they must have no more than six members.
 In addition, the fund is run by all the members collectively.

-Certain people cannot act as an individual trustee or a director of a corporate trustee of a an SMSF including someone who:
+Certain people cannot act as an individual trustee or a director of a corporate trustee of an SMSF – this includes individuals who have been:

 BTPS operates BT Panorama Investments (the investor directed portfolio service operated by BTPS).
 BT Funds Management Limited ABN 63 002 916 458 AFSL 233724 (BTFM) is the responsible entity and issuer of interests in BT Cash and Westpac Financial Services Ltd ABN 20 000 241 127 AFSL 233716 is the responsible entity and issuer of interests in BT Managed Portfolios.
 An Investor Guide is available for BT Panorama Investments and a PDS is available for BT Cash and BT Managed Portfolios (the Panorama products).
 These disclosure documents can be obtained from BTPS by visiting www.bt.com.au/smsf or calling 1300 554 267.
 A person should obtain and consider the disclosure documents before deciding whether to acquire, continue to hold or dispose of interests in the Panorama products.